datacontroller/docs.datacontroller.io/docs/dcc-tables.md

 )
 ```

-Leave blank if not required.

 ### PRE_APPROVE_HOOK

-The full path / location (unquoted) of a SAS program (or Viya Job, SAS 9 Stored Process) that will be `%inc`'d before an approval diff is generated.
-This modifies the value that is presented to an approver on the approve screen, and can be helpful in terms of ensuring that information is presented in way that can be easily consumed by approvers.
+This [hook script](#hook-scripts) is `%inc`'d before the approval diff is generated.
+It can be used to modify the values presented to an approver on the approve screen.
+This can be helpful in order to present the data in way that can be easily consumed by approvers.

 Leave blank if not required.

 ### POST_APPROVE HOOK

-The full path / location (unquoted) of a SAS program (or Viya Job, SAS 9 Stored Process) that will be `%inc`'d after an approval is made.
+This [hook script](#hook-scripts) is `%inc`'d _after_ an approval is made.
 This is the most common type of hook script, and is useful for, say, running a SAS job after a mapping table is updated, or running a model after changing a parameter.

 Leave blank if not required.

+#### SAS Developer Notes

+The `&orig_libds` macro variable contains a reference to the library.table (or format catalog) that has just been loaded.
+The staged table is called `work.STAGING_DS`.

 ### SIGNOFF_COLS